progval/Limnoria/plugins/Google/README.md

 1. google

- Searchs for a string and gives you 3 results from google search
+ Searches for a string and gives you 3 results from google search
  >!google something

 2. lucky